How to Write a Formal Demand Letter

 • Can I settle this now for less money?

-Remember that you won't write out those particular questions.
-You'll write the letter in a way that makes your opponent think about these issues.
-Here are other pointers to keep in mind:
+Remember that you won't write those particular questions in the letter but rather compose it in a way that makes your opponent think about the issues.

 Sample Demand Letters